northwesternapis/ruby-client/README.md

 # Northwestern API

-A Ruby wrapper for the Northwestern Course data API.
+A Ruby wrapper for the Northwestern Course Data API.

 ## Installation